Manneken Pis: 17th–19th centuries

-The whole structure is protected by railings, the last version of which dates from 1851.
+The whole structure is protected by wrought iron railings, the last version of which dates from 1851.
 The latter prevented access to water, relegating the fountain to a decorative and symbolic role.
 It is also the case, around the same time, of the other fountains in Brussels.
 This correlates with efforts by the City of Brussels, starting in 1855, to allow for the distribution of drinking water in homes.

 The figure has repeatedly been the object of theft or attempted theft.
-Legend has it that the statue was removed in 1745 and found in the Flemish town of Geraardsbergen (Grammont).
+Legend has it that the statue was removed in 1745 by English soldiers and found in the Flemish town of Geraardsbergen (Grammont).
 As a sign of their appreciation, the people of Brussels gave this city a replica of the statue.
-In reality, the first attempted theft was made in 1747 by a group of French grenadiers stationed in Brussels.
+A second attempted theft was allegedly made in 1747 by a group of French grenadiers stationed in Brussels.
 The population rebelled against this deed and threatened a bloody revenge.
 To calm things down, the King of France, Louis XV, offered a gentleman's gown of brocade, embroidered with gold, to Manneken Pis.
 He also authorised the statue to carry the sword, and decorated it with the Cross of St. Louis.

-The statue was stolen in 1817 by the fugitive Antoine Licas.
+The statue was stolen in 1817 by the freed convict Antoine Licas or Lycas.
 The perpetrator was heavily punished; he was condemned to forced labour for life, and was first tied for an hour to stocks on the Grand-Place/Grote Markt.
 The original statue was broken into eleven pieces during this abduction and was restored by a specialised welder, under the supervision of sculptor Gilles-Lambert Godecharle.
 The pieces were matched and used to make a mould in which the bronze statue was poured.
-The statue was then screwed onto a new base marked "1620 – REST 1817".
+The statue was then screwed onto a new copper base marked "1620 – REST 1817".